nuejs/www/docs2/tutorials/build-a-simple-blog.md

  ---

  # Minimalist, UX engineer, designer, urban explorer.
  I’m Emma Bennett, a user experience designer and developer from Berlin.
 Here are my thoughts on design, UX engineering, and product thinking.
 ```

-The page is configured with a new [content collection](../concepts/content-collections.html) option to hold information of all our pages on the `posts`- folder.
+The page is configured with a new [content collection](../concepts/content-collections.html) option to hold information on all our pages on the `posts`- folder.
 We use this information to render the posts on our updated `layout.html` file:

 ```
 <!-- front page main layout -->